-Given the rights a child with autism has to educational services, it’s important to keep in mind that IDEIA establishes the minimum requirements schools must provide.
+Given a child with autism's rights to educational services, it’s important to keep in mind that IDEIA establishes the minimum requirements schools must provide.
 In order for states to receive federal funds, their schools must meet the eligibility funding criteria of IDEIA.
 States may exceed the requirements and provide more services.
 They cannot, however, provide fewer services or promulgate state regulations or practices that contradict the guidelines of IDEIA.

-Placement options range from entirely inclusive settings where children with autism receive their education alongside non-disabled peers to private placement in residential programs for children with disabilities.
+Placement options range from entirely inclusive settings, where children with autism receive their education alongside neurotypical peers, to private placement in residential programs for children with disabilities.
 Within that range, a wide variety of plans can be created to meet the unique needs of each student.
-Families may wish to look at placement options as they currently exist for other students.
+Families may wish to look at placement options that other students already use.
 By visiting and assessing special education programs and inclusive classrooms in the region, families can get an idea of how Individualized Education Plans (IEPs) can be put into practice.

 Determining the most appropriate placement for a child is a two-step process:

-1. A child's level of functioning and associated needs is determined by requesting an evaluation or a re-evaluation through the school or independent professional(s).
+1. A child's level of functioning and associated needs are determined by requesting an evaluation or re-evaluation through the school or independent professional(s).
 This evaluation should include specific recommendations for supports, educational services and levels of treatments.

-2. Prospective teacher(s), service providers and school administrators work in collaboration to develop a well-defined and thorough IEP, including a discussion of the options for placement.
+2. Prospective teacher(s), service provider(s) and school administrator(s) work in collaboration to develop a well-defined and thorough IEP, including a discussion of options for placement.

 Least Restrictive Environment

-The law begins with the assumption that, to the maximum extent possible, children with disabilities should be educated with their non-disabled peers, with supplementary aids and services provided as necessary to enable the student to succeed in that setting.
+The law begins with the assumption that, to the maximum extent possible, children with disabilities should be educated with their non-disabled peers, with supplementary aids and services provided as necessary to enable them to succeed in that setting.
 Once the child's needs are assessed and necessary services and supports are determined, the placement options should begin within general education or the inclusive classroom.
-Students with disabilities do not have to start in a more restrictive or separate class and then "earn" the right to move to a less restrictive placement.
+Students with disabilities do not have to start in a more restrictive or separate class and "earn" the right to move to a less restrictive placement.
 If it is found that a general education classroom would not meet the child's needs, even with support services, then other options may be pursued.
 These options may include, but are not limited to, special education classes, special schools or home instruction.
-Keep in mind that the student with a disability must benefit from the placement and should not be "dumped" in a classroom where he/she is not receiving an appropriate education.
+Keep in mind that the student with a disability must benefit from the placement and should not be "dumped" in a classroom where cannot receive an appropriate education.